ethangutk/Outrageous-Blades/README.md

 Though I didn’t make much money, I did profit a little.
 Whenever someone spent ROBUX to buy an in-game item, I would receive around 80% of that purchase, and ROBLOX took the other 20%.
 For example, the Earth Chest has keys that cost nine ROBUX each.
 I would receive seven in my account, and ROBLOX would take the other two.
 A couple of months before my game started to take off, ROBLOX released a new internal program called the Developer Exchange Program.
 In short, this allowed developers on the website to cash out ROBUX for real United States dollars.
 <br>
 #### 🗝 Chest Keys
-As stated earlier, you were able to unlock [chests](https://github.com/ethangutknecht/Outrageous-Blades/blob/main/README.md#-chests) using keys.
+As stated earlier, you could unlock [chests](https://github.com/ethangutknecht/Outrageous-Blades/blob/main/README.md#-chests) using keys.
 In addition, some of the keys that the game offered, you could buy using ROBUX.
 For example, one of the chests with many player trails costs nine ROBUX per key.
 <br>

 <p align="center">